Roma director Totti reveals club would do 'crazy things' for Conte after talks | Goal.com

-Roma director Totti reveals club would do 'crazy things' for Conte after talks
+Roma director Totti reveals clubs would do 'crazy things' for Conte after talks

 Roma club director Francesco Totti says that teams would do “crazy things” to appoint former Juventus boss Antonio Conte after the Serie A side confirmed they have held talks with him.